liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 folder.

 Next, let's learn how to call core Liferay services.
-Calling core Liferay services in your portlet is just as easy as calling your project's services that you generated via Service Builder.
+Calling core Liferay services in your portlet is just as easy as calling your project's services you generated via Service Builder.

 ## Calling Liferay Services [](id=call-liferay-services-liferay-portal-6-2-dev-guide-04-en)